katarzyna177/katarzyna177/README.md

 📫 E-mail
 -->

 I am interested in software testing.
-I am looking for a job in Białystok or remotely as a Tester.
+I am looking for a job in Białystok or remotely as a Software Tester.
 I would like to develop my skills in web application testing or automated testing.
+I have knowledge of frontend and backend.
+I like learning new things.
+A fan of the Toastmaster Bialystok speakers and leaders club.
+I am determined to prove the skills I have already acquired and still want to develop them.

 <!--🛠  Tech Stack </br>
 Selenium, HTML5/CSS3, REST, POSTMAN, HTTP, RWD, Spring, Java, IntelliJ IDEA, GitHub-->